bloock/bloock-sdk-js/README.md

 #### Verify Record

 You can verify an array of Records.
 The verifier it is going to check only Records of type Document: JSON or PDF.
-This documents must be sign before executing the verification.
+Documents must be sign before executing the verification.

 ```javascript
 const fs = require('fs')